 |Another joint lottery, The Big Game (now called Mega Millions), was formed in 1996 by six other lotteries as its charter members.|

 |As of October 2020, each of the 48 state lotteries offer both Mega Millions and Powerball as a result of a 2009 agreement between the Mega Millions consortium and MUSL to cross-license their game to one another’s members.|

 |Mississippi is the most recent to join both, beginning sales in January 2020.
 Puerto Rico is the only jurisdiction not to offer both, as they do not offer Mega Millions.|

 |Presently, many US lotteries support public education systems.|

 State lotteries have become a significant source of revenue for the states, raising $17.6 billion in profits for state budgets in the 2009 fiscal year (FY) with 11 states collecting more revenue from their state lottery than from their state corporate income tax during FY 2009.

-Lottery policies within states have conflicting goals.
+American Lotteries policies within states have conflicting goals.
 Given that instructions are passed down from state legislatures, lottery implementation is often expected to be carried out with reduced advertising and funding while still producing the same amount of revenue.
 This issue led states to look for loopholes in the system.
 Massachusetts for example, had its advertising budget dramatically cut, and therefore started using free-play coupons as money to pay for advertising.
 This led to an IRS investigation into alleged non-reporting of income because in the eyes of the IRS, the coupons had monetary value.

 In 1964, New Hampshire voters approved the lottery, The rationale used by proponents of the lottery to justify its legalization was strictly economic.
 The lottery was an instant success with 90 per cent of the lottery tickets being bought by out of state residents.